hgentl/BirdRecords/README.md

 ## Demonstration

-Todo, (after Main.java is written)
+Todo, (after Main.java has been written)

 **Note**: This project was originally developed using BlueJ as part of a university module focused on object-oriented design rather than building complete Java applications.
 To make the project easier to explore outside the university environment, I have added a small Main.java class that demonstrates the core functionality.
 The demonstration is intended to showcase the design of the classes rather than every aspect of the original assignment.